 Glaucoma indicates damage to the optic nerve and nerve fiber layer.
 Optic nerve photographs show optic nerve damage over time.
 Your eye doctor will evaluate optic nerve photographs to identify abnormalities and compare the health of the optic nerve in follow-up exams.
 If the optic nerve has abnormalities, it’s likely a sign of glaucoma.

-Optic nerve photography is crucial because elevated eye pressures are not always present in patients who have a type of open-angle glaucoma called normal tension glaucoma.
-Patients with this condition have IOP within a normal range but continue to lose the field of vision.
+Optic nerve photography is crucial because elevated eye pressures are not always present in patients with a type of open-angle glaucoma called normal-tension glaucoma.
+Patients with this condition have IOP within a normal range but continue to lose their field of vision.
 Normal Tension Glaucoma is often vascular in origin, associated with other vasculopathy, and often caused by systemic hypotension while sleeping.
-Optic nerve photographs will be taken during the patient’s initial examination, then at least annually or more often if changes are noted.
+Optic nerve photographs will be taken during the patient’s initial examination and then at least annually, or more often if changes are noted.

 Optical Coherence Topography Test